Scott Edinburgh

 UCLA Anderson campus bird's eye view

-If UCLA Anderson is on your MBA application list, Personal MBA Coach is here to help you develop a compelling application.
-Below, find details on UCLA’s application deadlines along with Personal MBA Coach’s guidance on the 2024-2025 UCLA MBA essays and how to approach them.
+If UCLA Anderson is on your MBA application list, Personal MBA Coach is here to help you develop a compelling UCLA MBA application.
+Below, find details on UCLA’s application deadlines along with Personal MBA Coach’s guidance on the 2025-2026 UCLA MBA essays and how to approach them.

-If you are looking to learn more about UCLA Anderson’s MBA Program, take a look at the class of 2025 profile and find out if the school may be the right fit for you.
+If you are looking to learn more about UCLA Anderson’s MBA Program, take a look at the class of 2026 profileand find out if the school may be the right fit for you.

-This year, UCLA Anderson changed its application.
-The school now has three short essay questions, all of which are fairly straightforward.
+This year again, UCLA Anderson changed its application.
+Once again, the UCLA application includes three short essay questions, all of which are fairly straightforward.
+UCLA slightly changed the wording of the first two essays while completely updating the third essay.
 Combined, these essays should clearly and concisely tell UCLA why you want an MBA at UCLA and how the UCLA MBA experience will transform your leadership style and prepare you to make an impact.

-To write a winning Anderson MBA essay, Personal MBA Coach recommends reading our tips on writing winning essays along with our school-specific advice below to make sure you are up to speed on the basics of MBA application essay writing.
+Before getting started on your UCLA MBA application, Personal MBA Coach recommends reading our tips on writing winning essays along with our school-specific advice below to make sure you are up to speed on the basics of MBA application essay writing.

 With only 150 words to use here, there is not much space to recount your resume.
 However, a strong essay will set context for the reader in terms of where you are in your career, what you have accomplished to date and, finally, WHY you are ready for an MBA.
-This is not the time to talk about your goals (that is essay 2); instead this is the time to explain – in simple language – your career path to date and what motivates you to take this next step.
+This is not the time to talk about your goals (that is essay 2); instead, with this essay you want to explain – in simple language – your career path to date and what motivates you, both personally and professionally, to take this next step.

 For this second short essay, you want to tell UCLA exactly WHAT you hope to accomplish after business school.
 This should include your immediate plans and your long-term career vision.